FarronF/limerick-council-meetings/meetings/2022/02/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th January 2022.md

 programme of works to alleviate the problem be submitted to the Council.

-It was agreed that the Meetings Administrator would write to the E.S.B on this matter.--- 7
+It was agreed that the Meetings Administrator would write to the E.S.B on this matter.
+---
+7

 14. Notice of Motion submitted by Councillor L. Galvin